阳关曲·中秋月 The Mid-autumn Moon

 明月明年何处看?

-The clouds at dusk have all cleared up, and here,
+The clouds at dusk are fully cleared, and here,

-you and me under the blue and cool empyrean.
+you and I, beneath the cool, blue empyrean.

-Where might we be to see the moon next year?
+Where shall we be on Moon Festival next year?

 For appreciation: